bormaxi8080/osint-timeline/DRAFT.md

 https://googlelens.imagesniper.eu/

 Must-Follow OSINT Newsletters: https://www.linkedin.com/feed/update/urn:li:activity:7086821012016685056/

 Access a vast collection of global event data, explore insights, and trends.
 The GDELT Analysis Service is a free cloud-based tool that lets you visualize, explore, and export GDELT data with easy: https://www.gdeltproject.org/

+Huge database of Swift translations (collected mostly by Russian and Russian speaking users).
+There you can check whether transfers are successfully taking place in a specific bank, between two banks, what are the working ways to transfer money between two countries, etc. The site also has a blog with articles about solving various problems related to Swift translations: https://ohmyswift.ru/

 Code Leak Search Engine - a Custom Search Tool by @RedHuntLabs Team looks for keywords/strings in following Online IDEs, Paste(s) sites and Code Sharing Platforms.
 The following search box can find strings across multiple IDE, Code Aggregators and Paste(s) sites: https://redhuntlabs.com/online-ide-search/